Integrate Marketing with a CMS system, Dynamics 365 Portals, or Power Apps portals

 To remove portal integration from an existing Marketing instance:

 Launch the Marketing setup wizard for the instance you want to modify.
-You should be able to see that the Use Dynamics 365 Portals option is currently selected.
+You should be able to see that the Use Dynamics 365 Portals or a Power Apps portal option is currently selected.

 From the Other actions panel, choose Configure your portal.

 The portal admin site opens.
 Select Portal actions from the side navigator.